JasonLocklin/Dissertation/VWM/Results.md

 on the clinical tests, and demonstrated strong deficits on the visual working memory task.
-This was particularly apparent in the measure of non-target selection, where these three performed considerably poorer than the rest of the group (See table
+This was particularly apparent in the measure of non-target selection, where these three performed considerably worse than the rest of the group (Table
 \ref{tbl_VWM}).

 The two patients exhibiting a large deficit on CES did not stand out with similarly extreme performance deficits on the visual working memory task.
-When the two are compared with the three normal range CES patients, as can be observed in table
+When the two are compared with the three normal range CES patients, as can be observed in Table
 \ref{tbl_VWM}, Patient 454 performed slightly worse than the median on both visual working memory measures, while Patient 171, who, as mentioned previously, as the only one in the group to score negatively on